StoilTomanov/musified/DOCUMENTATION.md

 1. Install all dependancies required for the application to work using `npm install` in the command panel

 2. Install all dependancies required for the REST server to work again using `npm install` in the command panel.
-Note: REST server is in a separate folder which means you will first need to naviagte to this folder
+Note: REST server is in a separate folder which means you will first need to naviagte to this folder - `musified_rest_api`

 3. Ensure you are using your correct MongoDb connection string.
 You can check `index.js` file for that.